TUMFTM/Reliability_Models_of_Inverters/README.md

 As the models are programmed in MATLAB 2017b, necessary licenses of MATLAB are required.
 There is no more dependencies other than that.

 ### How to use
-Here explanations regarding how to the two tool are provided
+Here explanations regarding how to the tool are provided

 ### Obtain Reliability